The Hilton Honors Loyalty Program

 There are a bunch of ways to earn Hilton Honors points, many of which don’t even involve staying at a Hilton property.
 Naturally, you will earn points from staying at their hotels, but you can also earn points from the wide variety of their partners including airlines, rental cars, credit cards, restaurants, shopping and wine clubs.

-Credit Cards are one way to quickly earn Hilton Honors points.
+Credit Cards are one way to quickly earn Hilton Honors points and get elite status.
 There are quite a few card options including both co-branded Hilton American Express cards and cards that transfer to the Hilton rewards program including American Express cards that earn Membership Rewards.

 Hilton Co-Branded Credit Cards: